ryandrewjohnson/react-localize-docs/source/index.html.md

     {/*
-      If you do self-closing with no default translations ensure you have a translation for the default langauge in your data.
+      If you do self-closing with no default translations ensure you have a translation for the default language in your data.
     */}
     <Translate id="farewell" />